 CaPPP is a networking organisation for counsellors and psychotherapists in private practice in the south west of England.
 Being a member of CaPPP enables practitioners to meet other practitioners, to share thoughts about their work and to feel connected with people doing similar work.Find out how to join now

-We now hold regular Saturday morning CaPPP-uccino get togethers in Bristol and Bath.
+We now hold regular Saturday morning CaPPP-uccino get togethers in Bristol, Bath and surrounding areas.
 We hope you will join us for coffee, tea and cake and get a chance to meet fellow CaPPP members in this social and welcoming space.
 The morning will last around two hours, and will be held in person.
 To start with there will be at least one member of the CaPPP committee there to meet you, but we’d love you to organise and post your own meet-ups and get-togethers on capppchat.

 We organise in person CaPPP-uccino meetings and online Open Space meetings to explore shared professional concerns and interests.
 We offer a programme of continuing professional development workshops which aim to provide stimulating approaches and ideas that can be applied to practice.
 We also hold an annual conference which explores a topical theme and is free for members.

 As CaPPP is a not-for-profit organisation* the aim is to keep all events at the lowest possible cost.
 CaPPP is kept alive by the interaction of its members.
 Members are encouraged to:

 Find out how to join and more about member benefits.

 You can sign up to receive news about our work and events using our mailing list signup form below.